-A child seat with a tether can be installed in either seating position in the back seat, using one of the anchorage points shown above.
+A child seat with a tether can be installed in either back seat, using one of the anchor points shown above.

 Since a tether can provide additional security to the lap/shoulder belt installation, we recommend using a tether whenever one is required or available.